PySimpleGUI/PySimpleGUI/docs/cookbook.md

 The important part of this bit of code is `close=True`.
 This is the parameter that instructs PySimpleGUI to close the window just before the read returns.

 This is a single line of code, broken up to make reading the window layout easier.
-It will display a window, let the user enter a value, click a button and then the window will close and execution will be returned to you with the variables `event` and `values` being returned.
+It will display a window, let the user enter a value, click a button and then the window will close, and execution will be returned to you with the variables `event` and `values` being returned.

 Notice use of Element name "Shortcuts" (uses `B` rather than `Button`, `T` instead of `Text`, `In` rather than `InputText`, etc.).
 These shortcuts are fantastic to use when you have complex layouts.
 Being able to "see" your entire window's definition on a single screen of code has huge benefits.
 It's another tool to help you achieve simple code.